-1) Launch Safari and open a web page containing a ZIP download link, like this sample one.
+1) Launch Safari and open a web page containing a ZIP download link.
 Alternatively, you can also open a Zip file in received emails/messages, or export from cloud apps like Dropbox.

 2) Safari will download the file and show you a blank page with an “Open In” option.
 Tap the Share button at the bottom, then tap on “Add to Notes”.

 3) Now a Notes share sheets pops up.
 You can choose to attach the Zip file to an existing note or create a new one and add the Zip file to it.
 Tap Save

 4) Launch Notes and open the note containing the Zip file.
 You will see the Zip archive’s icon.
 Double-tap on it to extract, then tap on “Preview Content” to view its contents.

 This also works in the iCloud Drive app and Mail.
 Just tap on a Zip file saved in your iCloud Drive app, it will reveal the full contents of the archive that iOS understands.

 Sometimes, you will need to unzip your zip files, edit files inside, make new zip files and share with others.
 Or you might want to AirDrop one onto your iPhone.
 Those times, you cannot rely on these stock apps.
 You need an exclusive zip-handler app like the one I’m going to show you below.

 Open Zip files on iPhone using third-party app

 The app I want to show you is Documents by Readdle.
 It’s one of the best apps on the App Store in terms of file management in iOS.
 It also has its own web browser that allows you to save any files from the internet.
 In fact, Documents is used in my previous guide on how to download videos on iPhone and iPad.
 Check it out if you missed it!